 Related materials:

-The most ancient modern mammal
+The most ancient modern mammals

 Pollination of flowers

-Orchids produce nectar to attract insects, from which the bees get drunk.
-They are forced to crawl over the flower, pollinating it.
-Other types of orchids simply slam shut, dusting the insect with pollen.
+To attract insects, orchids secrete nectar, which makes bees drunk.
+They are forced to crawl on the flower, pollinating it.
+Other types of orchids simply slam shut, showering the insect with pollen.

 Related materials: